-- a.
-The basic grant: a fixed monthly sum of about 17.5 percent of the average wage in the economy for a single individual and 26.3 percent for a couple. - b.
-An addition of 2 percent for every year in which a worker contributed to NII, beyond the first ten years, up to 50 percent of the basic grant.
-Two working spouses are eligible for an old age pension on the basis of the sum of their rights as individuals, which is larger than their eligibility as a couple. - c.
-The income supplement program, which is means-tested, provides a minimum income equal to 32 percent of the average wage for individuals and 48 percent for couples.
-Eligibility is not affected by pensions that total up to 13 percent of the average wage for individuals and 20.5 percent for couples.19 For recipients of higher pensions the state old age pension is offset against the pension at a rate of 60 percent, until it is reduced to the level of the basic grant, including the addition for years of contribution.20 The amount of the basic grant and the addition for years of their adult lifeô regardless of their wage level and whether they worked part-time or fulltimeô exceeds the income ceiling for the income supplement payment and therefore they are not subject to the offset of their occupational pension against the
+- The basic grant: a fixed monthly sum of about 17.5 per cent of the average wage in the economy for a single individual and 26.3 per cent for a couple. - An addition of 2 per cent for every year in which a worker contributed to NII, beyond the first ten years, up to 50 per cent of the basic grant.
+Two working spouses are eligible for an old age pension on the basis of the sum of their rights as individuals, which is larger than their eligibility as a couple. - The income supplement program, which is means-tested, provides a minimum income equal to 32 per cent of the average wage for individuals and 48 per cent for couples.
+Eligibility is not affected by pensions that total up to 13 per cent of the average wage for individuals and 20.5 per cent for couples.
+For recipients of higher pensions the state old age pension is offset against the pension at a rate of 60 per cent, until it is reduced to the level of the basic grant, including the addition for years of contribution.
+The amount of the basic grant and the addition for years of contribution in the case of couples where both spouses worked for most of their adult life regardless of their wage level and whether they worked part-time or fulltime exceeds the income ceiling for the income supplement payment and therefore they are not subject to the offset of their occupational pension against the old age pension.
+The NII old age pension is also not considered as income in the calculation of tax liability and therefore does not affect the marginal tax rate imposed on the pension payment.